-Visiting Ottawa in May means the glorious sight of colourful tulips and other spring flowers blooming throughout the city.
-The annual Canadian Tulip Festival – the largest of its kind in the world – presents hundreds of thousands of tulips as well as special programming at Commissioners Park along the Rideau Canal.
-In addition, you can also admire tulips at other locations within the city and in the countryside.
+Visit Ottawa in May to experience an abundance of colourful tulips and other spring flowers blooming in the capital.
+The annual Canadian Tulip Festival – running May 12-22, 2023 – is the largest of its kind featuring over one million tulips.
+Explore the unique history and enjoy special programming at Commissioners Park along the Rideau Canal.
+In addition, you can admire tulips at other locations within the city and in the countryside.

 Due to limited parking options and periodic road closures near the popular festival site, alternative transportation is strongly recommended.
-Here are some of the best ways to access the beautiful tulips and maximize your time in Canada’s capital.
+Here are some of the best ways to to tour through the tulips in Ottawa.

 You can easily explore many of the multi-coloured tulip beds on foot in Ottawa’s downtown core.
 Major’s Hill Park, located behind the Fairmont Château Laurier, is home to several impressive flower beds with scenic views of the Ottawa River.
 This is a great spot to take photos of tulips with landmarks in the background such as Parliament Hill, the National Gallery of Canada and the Notre-Dame Cathedral Basilica.
 (Note: Construction may be taking place in some areas of the park.)